Prosecutors: Victims in fatal shooting not intended targets

 But officials haven't disclosed a motive for Wednesday night's shooting in Asbury Park.

-A 16-year-old Neptune Township boy was arrested Thursday and charged with numerous counts, including murder and aggravated assault.
-But authorities believe he was an accomplice of the shooter, who remains at large.
+Police arrested a 16-year-old Neptune Township boy Thursday and charged him with numerous offenses, including murder and aggravated assault.
+They believe he was an accomplice of the shooter, who hasn't been located.

-Monmouth County prosecutors have released few details on the shooting, citing the ongoing investigation.
-But they say the shooter was gunning for a man who lived in the same home as the two victims.
+Monmouth County prosecutors say the shooter's intended target was a man who lived in the same home as the victims, 10-year-old Yovanni Banos-Merino and his mother, 38-year-old Lilia Merino.

-The 10-year-old boy died shortly after the shooting occurred, while his 39-year-old mother was treated at a hospital for undisclosed injuries.
-Their names have not been released.
+Yovanni died shortly after the shooting; Merino was treated at a hospital for undisclosed injuries.

-Note: This story has been corrected to show Lilia Merino is 38 years old, not 39.